mandev-1/42-cpp-exam-credit-mathieugruson/2_CPP_MODULE_01.md

 In this one, we will enhance the code from first excercise.
 We will add **Target** and **Cast spells**.
 Check out the [Subject](cpp_module_01/subject.txt).

+The Dummy and Fwoosh will be implemented too, as inherited classes.
+These are short implementation when [done right](#Fwoosh).
 -----

 ###### Da Plan: